prathameshnium/PICA-Python-Instrument-Control-and-Automation/paper/paper.md

 2.  **Instrument Reset Protocol:** To eliminate the influence of all previous experiments, all stored data, instrument buffers, and existing settings or configurations are explicitly reset, thereby providing a clean initial state before each measurement.

 3.  **Graceful Shutdown:** A "Safety Shutdown Routine" logic ensures that sources are ramped down to zero and heaters are disabled safely, even if the software is interrupted unexpectedly.

-### Operational Transparency

-To support the scientific reproducibility of experimental results, PICA rejects hidden automation and replaces the "black box" paradigm with real-time console logs.
-Each measurement module has a console that records time-stamped actions (e.g., `[10:05:25] Keithley 6221: Ramping current to 10 mA`), showing every command sent to the instrument.
-This allows researchers to verify measurement protocols and troubleshoot hardware instantly.

 ### Testing and Simulation